The Explore competition is currently closed.

 Scope of the program

-The main goal of the CQDM Explore program is to support new unconventional and highly innovative research projects that could strongly impact the drug discovery process.
-It is designed to fund early concept validation of cutting edge tools or technologies addressing critical needs in drug discovery or development.
+The CQDM Explore program is widely opened to the scientific community of Quebec and Ontario.
+CQDM and the Ontario Centres of Excellence (OCE) are working collaboratively to launch the 2015 Explore competition which aims to support unconventional and highly innovative research projects that could strongly impact the drug discovery process.
+Explore is designed to fund early concept validation of cutting edge technologies, computational tools, novel approaches, techniques and devices that address the most crucial needs in drug discovery and/or development.

 For each research proposal submitted in this program: